buggyrace/buggy-race-about/docs/hosting/heroku.md

 You'll see a note telling you that these will be applied when you deploy the application.

+{: .note}
+You **must** add the Python buildpack first, before the Node.js one (if you did not, you can click and drag them to change their order).
+The Python buildpack defines the `flask` command before node.js runs it.

 ## 6. Choose the "GitHub" deployment method